Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Testbed requirements and platform features

 \textbf{H2}: Heterogeneity in terms of attacks.
 Besides offering different types of attacks, diversity within the same attack type should also be provided.
 This procedure includes combining different attack tools that perform similar actions and using multiple options and flags for each attack~\cite{Engelen2021}.

 \textbf{H3}: Heterogeneity in terms of services in the topology.
-Devices and attackers behave differently depending on service configuration, hence protocol heterogeneity (\textbf{H1}) might not be enough for a realistic emulation.
+Devices and attackers behave differently depending on the configuration of the service; hence protocol heterogeneity (\textbf{H1}) might not be enough for a realistic emulation.
 The testbed should also provide multiple equivalent services configured in different ways.
 For instance, services with or without authentication, communicating in plain text or over an encrypted channel.